raizen74/aws-mle/README.md

 Configure **incremental data loads in Glue ETL jobs** to ensure only newly added data is processed, thus minimizing compute resources and processing time.

+`AWS Glue Data Catalog` stores the schema and metadata, making the data queryable through services like **AWS Athena, Amazon Redshift, and Amazon QuickSight**.

 ## Glue DataBrew

 Visual data preparation tool that can be used to clean and normalize data, handle missing values, and remove outliers efficiently.
 It provides a user-friendly interface for data preparation tasks without the need for complex coding.
+These transformations can be saved as a **recipe**, allowing easy reuse and automation for future jobs.

 !["Glue DataBrew"](databrew.jpg)